Sète, France Port Guide

 Top Things to Do

-- Visit the Mont Saint-Clair for panoramic views of the town and coastline.
+- Visit the Mont Saint-Clair for panoramic views of the Mediterranean.

-- Explore the Musée Paul Valéry, showcasing local art and history.
+- Discover the Musée Paul Valéry, showcasing local art and history.

-- Enjoy fresh seafood at the bustling Les Halles market.
+- Enjoy fresh seafood at one of the many waterfront restaurants.

 Typical Weather

-Sète enjoys a Mediterranean climate, characterized by hot, dry summers and mild winters.
-The best time to visit is from late spring to early autumn (May to September) when temperatures are warm and outdoor activities abound, while winter months can be cooler and rainier.
+Sète enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
+The best time to visit is from late spring to early autumn when temperatures are warm and outdoor activities are plentiful, while winter months can be cooler and rainier.

 What to Pack